teaching-on-testbeds/hello-chameleon/index.md

 print(f'scp -i ~/.ssh/id_rsa_chameleon cc@{reserved_fip}:/home/cc/hello.txt .')
 ```

-Copy this command, and make any changes (e.g. to the key location or name, or to the location in your local filesystem to which the file should be transferred).
+Copy the command that is printed by the cell above, and make any changes if necessary (e.g. to the key location or name, or to the location in your local filesystem to which the file should be transferred).
 Then, execute it in your *local* shell.
 (Note that the `.` at the end is part of the command - don't omit this part!)

 The output of this command should show that the file is transferred to your local filesystem: